 DC ACM members are very technical, possess in-depth practitioner knowledge, and generally hold degrees in computer science or related fields.
 Our group has many entrepreneurs, managers, practicing lawyers, programmers, and IT architects.
 This diversity is an outcome of how many members begin their careers by learning computers and engineering in college, and over time professionally branch out as their professional endeavors develop.
 As a result, the DC ACM has a wide network of individuals beyond programmers.

-We encourage interested individuals to join (http://dcacm.org/join) and stay in touch.
-Please consider either joining our meetup group, subscribing to our mailing list, or following us on twitter from our join web page.
+We encourage interested individuals to become a member and stay in touch.
+Please consider either joining our meetup group, subscribing to our mailing list, or following us on twitter via the Connect with Us section on the bottom right of our website.

 Contact the chair of the DC ACM at firstname.lastname@example.org